mungitoperrito/mungitoperrito.github.io/suggestions.md

 ## Job search sites

 Be sure to use the filters on the job site.
-However, you have to be careful.
-LinkedIn, for example sometimes excludes postings when the filter requires a value, but the posting doesn't specify one.

-(For example, LinkedIn won't show you a job posting if you list filter on salary as $X but the post doesn't list a salary.)
+However, be careful to check that the filters work the way you expect.
+LinkedIn, for example, sometimes excludes postings if the job posting doesn't specify the value you want to filter on.

 - [Indeed](https://www.indeed.com/)
 - [LinkedIn](https://www.linkedin.com/jobs/)